Publication

 In Bulgaria, the PDPA sets out that consent-based processing (which includes but is not limited to processing in relation to online services) of personal data of children below 14 years of age may only take place if a valid consent is obtained by the parents or legal guardians of the child.

 The PDPA does not contain specific additional provisions regulating the processing of personal data about children aged 14 to 18 years.
 However, under general rules of Bulgarian law these children have limited legal capacity and the validity of their legal acts and transactions are subject to the prior consent of their parents or legal guardians, except for minor transactions relating to children’s on-going and customary needs and save for transactions where children receive the benefit in consideration for their labour.
-In light of this rule, consent-based processing of personal data of children aged between 14 and 18 will often require the prior consent of the child’s parent or legal guardian.
+On these grounds, consent-based processing of personal data of children aged between 14 and 18 may require the prior consent of the child’s parent or legal guardian.

 Are there any special rules when processing personal data about employees?